John Bolton to replace H.R. McMaster as White House national security adviser, Trump says

-President Trump announced Thursday that Ambassador John Bolton will replace Gen. H.R.
-McMaster as his National Security Adviser effective April 9.
+President Donald Trump announced Thursday that former United Nations Amb.
+John Bolton will replace Gen. H.R.
+McMaster as his national security adviser effective April 9 — the latest in a growing list of White House staff shakeups over the past year.

 “I am pleased to announce that, effective 4/9/18, @AmbJohnBolton will be my new National Security Advisor.
 I am very thankful for the service of General H.R.
 McMaster who has done an outstanding job & will always remain my friend.
 There will be an official contact handover on 4/9,” Trump tweeted.

-The president’s announcement comes after months of speculation over whether McMaster would resign, or be fired from his post.
+The president’s announcement came after months of speculation over whether McMaster would resign or be fired.

+Bolton told Fox News’ “The Story” Thursday evening, “I didn’t really expect that announcement this afternoon, but it’s obviously a great honor.
+It’s always an honor to serve our country and I think particularly in these times internationally, it’s a particular honor.”

-But on Thursday evening, a White House official said that the president and McMaster “mutually agreed” that he would resign from his post.
+But on Thursday evening, a White House official said that the president and McMaster “mutually agreed” that he would resign.
 The two have been discussing this for some time, the official said, noting that the timeline was expedited as they both felt it was important to have a new team in place, instead of constant speculation.

 A White House official said the decision was not related to any one moment or incident, but rather the result of ongoing conversations between the two.